ArduPilot/ardupilot_wiki/plane/source/docs/fixed-wing-faq.rst

 --------------------------------------------

 Some people experience a problem where their roll or pitch trim changes when they change flight modes.
-So for example they are trimmed with level aileron in manual with the aircraft level and when they change to FBWA mode the ailerons move significantly off centre trim.
+So for example, in FBWA the plane is flying level, but when changed to MANUAL mode the plane is no longer in level trim.

-One likely cause of this is that you have a transmitter that has per flight mode trims.
-The Taranis is a good example of this if you use its builtin flight mode controls.
-What happens is you setup the plane with correct trims in MANUAL by adjusting using the trip tabs in flight, but those trims don't get used when you change flight modes.
-You need to change your transmitter settings so that the stick inputs are the same in all flight modes.
+One cause of this is that you have a transmitter that has per flight mode trims.
+The Taranis is a good example of this if you use its built in flight mode controls.
+You need to be sure  your transmitter trim settings are the same, so that the stick inputs are the same in all flight modes and  match those you used for the RC calibration setup.

+Another, is that you are not using :ref:`SERVO_AUTO_TRIM<SERVO_AUTO_TRIM>` to automatically adjust the trim of the pitch and roll controlling flying surfaces.
+Enabling this will assure that MANUAL mode trim matches that of the auto-leveled modes, like STABLIZE and FBWA.